mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 **Using _streamTextContent_ internally in _getTextContent_**

-For not breaking the support for `getTextContent` API, we have created a parallel method `streamTextContent` to support Streams API in the process of retrieving the text content of PDFs.
+For not breaking the support of `getTextContent` API, we have created a parallel method `streamTextContent` to support Streams API in the process of retrieving the text content of PDFs.
 But it is better idea to use _streamTextContent_ internally in _getTextContent_, so that we can stream text content in that too.
 Using `readAllChunk` approach in _getTextContent_, will refactor the API something like:

 ```javascript
 getTextContent() {